Looking for a homemade sanitizing spray? You can make your own DIY disinfectant spray with simple ingredients you already have in your home!

 If you choose to use isopropyl alcohol as your disinfectant, it’s best to use undiluted 70% strength alcohol.
 Rubbing alcohol is a good disinfectant as it kills organisms such as bacteria, fungi and many viruses.

 You should always wash the surface you want to disinfect first with soapy water.
-Then pour the isopropyl alcohol into a spray bottle, put the lid on, and spray the area generously.
+Then pour the isopropyl alcohol into a spray bottle, close the spray bottle tightly, and spray the area generously.
 Let the alcohol disinfect for a few minutes, then wipe clean with a damp cloth.
+Here are 40+ rubbing alcohol hacks for more ideas for rubbing alcohol.

 Although isopropyl alcohol has a pungent odor, it should evaporate and dissipate after a few minutes.
 I don’t recommend adding any fragrance as you would need a lot to overpower the alcohol smell.